 - Build and Refine

-These processes are relatively similar, but Sharon and A.D. make one assertion that I disagree with.
-They encourage a very deliberate capture of a predefined set of data intended to validate or refute a hypothesis.
+These processes are relatively similar, but Sharon and A.D. make one assertion I can't entirely agree with.
+They encourage a deliberate capture of a predefined data set intended to validate or refute a hypothesis.
 This practice is a great way to start an Advanced Evaluation of a Learning Program.
-For that type of analysis, it's absolutely essential to have a known set of good, clean data to build an experiment that will drive organizational change.
+For that type of analysis, it's essential to have a known set of clean data to build an experiment that will drive organizational change.

 However, Sharon and A.D. also assert that:

-I disagree.
+I don't see it this way.
 While most L&D departments don’t have enough high-quality data to do the sophisticated data mining common in “big data,” they certainly have enough data to find some unexpected insights just by looking around at what they have.

 At the “small data” level, some of the most immediately actionable insights come from the simple act of starting to visualize whatever data you have access to.
 Let’s call this “data digging” the simple act of looking at the data you have and getting to know it.
 Data digging doesn’t often lead to robust statistically significant proofs of causation, and it certainly won’t predict future outcomes.
 But, it is quite useful for spotting outliers, abnormalities, and unusual trends to investigate.